State Theatre (Sydney): After World War II

+1970s and Sydney Film Festival venue
-The growing of permissiveness in 1970s Australian society and the rejection of more "traditional" values is seen in the anti-censorship demonstrations surrounding the film "Medium Cool".
-The State Theatre held premiers of blockbusters in the 1960s and 70s, one of the most successful of which was Count Yorga, Vampire.
-In 1974, the theatre played host to the Sydney Film Festival for the first time, where it has remained ever since.

-In terms of film entertainment, the advent of television during the late 1960s and early 1970s saw filmmakers turn towards the Hollywood "blockbuster" as a means of returning lost patrons to the cinema.
-Such films included blockbusters like The Godfather and Jaws, but a low budget horror movie "Count Yorga Vampire" was also a huge hit to the extent that, as one newspaper reported, police had to be brought in to control the crowds in Market Street.
+The growing of permissiveness in 1970s Australian society and the rejection of more 'traditional values' is seen in the anti-censorship demonstrations surrounding the film Medium Cool.
+In terms of film entertainment, the increasing penetration of television into Australian homes during the late 1960s and early 1970s saw filmmakers turn towards the Hollywood 'blockbuster' as a means of returning audiences to the cinema.
+Such films included blockbusters like The Godfather and Jaws.
+The State Theatre often held premieres of blockbusters in the 1960s and 1970s, one of the most successful was Count Yorga, Vampire. a low budget horror movie, which was such a hit to the extent that, as one newspaper reported, police had to be brought in to control the crowds in Market Street.

+In 1974 the State first hosted the Sydney Film Festival, where it has remained ever since, using the theatre in cinema mode for two to three weeks every June.

+Live theatre and musical performances

 The 1980s were a time of significant change for the State Theatre.
-After a noteworthy restoration of its facilities, the State reopened in 1980 with Bette Midler starring in the concert film "Divine Madness".
-Two years earlier the "Divine Ms M" had in person, enjoyed a series of triumphant live concerts at the theatre.
-On the screen, ET- The Extraterrestrial, came to earth in 1982 and made a home at the State.
-This decade saw the State Theatre return to its more traditional roots with numerous live acts & musical theatre performances gracing its doors.
+After a noteworthy restoration of its facilities, the State reopened in 1980 with Bette Midler starring in the concert film Divine Madness.
+Two years earlier the 'Divine Ms M' had in person, enjoyed a series of triumphant live concerts at the theatre.
+On the screen, E.T. the Extra-Terrestrial, came to earth in 1982 and made a home at the State.
+This decade saw the State Theatre return to its more traditional roots with numerous live acts and musical theatre performances.

-Like many cities, Sydney has lost many historic live music venues as the property developers moved in and converted them to new commercial and residential uses.
-However the State Theatre continued to be amongst the leading venues, this position was reinforced with additional renovations undertaken in the early 1990s.
-Performers in this period included Shirley Bassey, Whoopi Goldberg, Rudolph Nureyev, Harry Connick Jnr.
-Full theatrical runs were undertaken with stage musicals such as Evita, The Secret Garden and Anything Goes.
-Live theatre returned to the theatre from the 1990s, with acts such as Shirley MacLaine, Shirley Bassey, Whoopi Goldberg, and Harry Connick Jr, and musicals such as Jesus Christ Superstar and Evita.
-In 2012-2013 plans were made to renovate the theatre to create an orchestra pit and backstage area to increase the capability for live shows.
-The plan did not proceed when the owners did not buy the shop behind the stage to build the proper stage.
+Like many cities, Sydney has lost many historic live music venues as property developers converted them to commercial and residential uses.
+However the State Theatre has continued to be among the premier venues, a position reinforced with additional renovations undertaken in the early 1990s.
+Full theatrical runs were undertaken with stage musicals such as Evita, Jesus Christ Superstar, The Secret Garden and Anything Goes.
+Live performance returned from the 1990s, with acts such as Rudolph Nureyev, Shirley MacLaine, Shirley Bassey, Whoopi Goldberg, and Harry Connick Jr. Other major musical artists to have played at the State Theatre include; Prince, Bob Dylan, Morrissey, Nick Cave, Norah Jones, Sufjan Stevens, k.d. lang, Elvis Costello, Jimmy Barnes and Chris Isaak.